SahilChipkar/HandWritten-Recog-/README.md

 ### Training
 To train the model, run the `python main.py --train` script his will train the model on the IAM dataset and save the trained model parameters in the data directory.

+### Validation
+To validate the model, run the `python main.py --validate` script This will test the accuracy of the trained model on the validation set of the IAM dataset.

+### Testing
+To test the model on a single image, run the `python main.py image_path` script Replace `image_path` with the path to the image you want to test.